-CLARITY AD trial included a more diverse sample than the Phase II (G000-201) and TRAILBLAZER-ALZ trial, with adequate representation of Asian participants compared with the prevalence of AD in the Asian population.43 Hispanic participants were fairly well represented, although not quite reflective of the prevalence of AD in the Hispanic population overall.43 In addition, over half the sample had two or more comorbidities (e.g., diabetes, hypertension etc.) and 4.5% were on anticoagulants, more closely representing participants who may seek this therapy in real-world clinical settings.
+CLARITY AD trial included a more racially and ethnically diverse sample than previously published Alzheimer's disease trials, see below for full evaluation of clinical trial diversity.
+In the CLARITY AD trial, over half the sample had two or more comorbidities (e.g., diabetes, hypertension, etc.) and 4.5% were on anticoagulants, more closely representing participants who may seek this therapy in real-world clinical settings.
 Prespecified subgroup analyses were conducted on the cognitive outcomes across various subgroups of interest.
 There were four subgroup analyses that appeared to have consistent results across the cognitive measures.
-The effect of lecanemab on cognitive outcomes appeared to vary across ApoE &4 carrier status, with lecanemab showing a larger effect in ApoE &4 noncarriers compared to carriers and having the least effect in ApoE ε4 homozygote participants, particularly on the CDR-SB and ADCOMS measures.
-When disease state was examined, there was similar relative change in CDR-SB in MCI compared with mild AD (28% vs 27% change, respectively).
-There was a trend towards greater slowing of decline in older participants (≥75 years) compared to younger participants (<65 years) in 3 of the 4 cognitive outcomes.
-Finally, male participants showed a greater slowing of decline compared to female participants.44 See Figure 1.
-For CDR-SB specifically, the treatment effect remained consistent across participants with comorbidities, such as hypertension, diabetes, heart disease (Supplement Table D3.22).35 Detailed results on subgroups are presented in Supplement Tables D3.23-26 and additional subgroups are described in Supplement D2.
+The effect of lecanemab on cognitive outcomes appeared to vary across ApoE ε 4 carrier status, with lecanemab showing a larger effect in ApoE ε 4 noncarriers compared to carriers and having the least effect in ApoE ε 4 homozygote participants, particularly on the CDR-SB and ADCOMS measures.
+When disease state was examined, there was similar relative change in CDR-SB in MCI compared with mild AD (28% versus 27% change, respectively).
+There was a trend towards greater slowing of decline in older participants (\geq 75 years) compared to younger participants (<65 years) in 3 of the 4 cognitive outcomes.
+Finally, male participants showed a greater slowing of decline compared to female participants.47 See Figure 3.1.
+For CDR-SB specifically, the treatment effect remained consistent across participants with comorbidities, such as hypertension, diabetes, heart disease (Supplement Table D3.17).41 Detailed results on subgroups are presented in Supplement Tables D3.18-23 and additional subgroups are described in Supplement D2.
 Caution must be taken in the interpretation of these subgroup effects as they were likely underpowered and did not correct for multiplicity.